Amitabh Bachchan: Controversy

-Kader Khan, who wrote and acted alongside Bachchan in many hits, later said their friendship broke down because he refused to call him “Sir ji.”
-He always called him “Amit,” and when a South Indian producer told him to use the formal title, he didn't adhere to it.
+Kader Khan, who wrote and acted alongside Bachchan in many hits, later said their friendship broke down because he refused to call him “Sir ji”.
+He always called him “Amit,” and when a South Indian producer told him to use the formal title, he did not adhere to it.
 As a result, he was left out of movies like Khuda Gawah (1992) and Ganga Jamuna Saraswati (1988), and they stopped working together.

 Bachchan has been accused of using the slogan "blood for blood" in the context of the 1984 anti-Sikh riots.
 Bachchan has denied the allegation.
 In October 2014, Bachchan was summoned by a court in Los Angeles for "allegedly instigating violence against the Sikh community".
 Bachchan in an interview with journalist Arnab Goswami offered to fight the case in court and asked the accusers to file the same as also present proof.
 He was also one of the trustees of the Rajiv Gandhi Foundation.